3manuek/3manuek/content/about/about.md

 available and scalable databases.

-In addition, I was the founder of [ViaDB](https://viadb.ar), specialized in consultancy and tool development, using a variety of programming languages including Go, Python, and Bash.
-The shop has closed operations in 2023.
+In addition, I was the founder of [ViaDB](https://viadb.ar), specialized in consultancy and tool development for Open Source Databases, using a variety of programming languages including Go, Python, and Bash.
+The shop has closed operations in 2023 due to the Argentinian crisis.

 Commitment to my principles and values drives my work, and I collaborate with non-profit organizations such as [Apolo Foundation](https://fundacionapolo.org) and [Oportunidades Foundation](https://oportunidades.org.ar) to develop and support their IT ecosystems.

-Before transitioning to a career in IT, between 1998 and 2007, I served in the Argentina's Federal Bureau of Prisons (Servicio Penitenciario Federal) as an officer, managing operational groups at institutions ranging from medium to high security.
-For more details, see at the bottom of this page.
+> _Before transitioning to a career in IT, between 1998 and 2007, I served in the Argentina's Federal Bureau of Prisons (Servicio Penitenciario Federal) as an officer, managing operational groups at institutions ranging from medium to high security.
+For more details, see at the bottom of this page._

 ## Skillset